Ranger-led Programs

 Public Bird Banding Demonstration

-Each year Lassen's natural resource team uses nets to capture and band migratory birds.
+Description: Each year, Lassen's natural resource team uses nets to capture and band migratory birds.
 This monitoring provides information on population abundance and health.
-Join us for a public bird banding demonstration.
-Meet a ranger at the Manzanita Lake boat ramp area at one of the times list above for a five minute walk to the banding site.
+Join us for a public bird banding demonstration in collaboration with Point Blue Conservation Science.
+Meet a ranger at the Manzanita Lake boat ramp area for a five minute walk to the banding site.
+Check back here for specific times and further details.
 Don't forget your camera!

 Park footer